Expert NFL Picks for Every Game on Super Wild Card Weekend

-Chris Altruda of PennBets.com, Borgata sportsbook director Tom Gable and VSiN sports betting reporter Josh Appelbaum offer their insights
+Borgata sportsbook director Tom Gable and VSiN sports betting reporter Josh Appelbaum offer their insights.

 This is NFL Best Bets, a recurring series in which professional sports handicappers lend us their insights and picks for the most intriguing matchups for each week of the football season.

-For this edition of Best Bets, Chris Altruda, a national betting industry analyst for PennBets.com, Thomas Gable, the director of race and sportsbook at the Borgata Hotel Casino & Spa in Atlantic City, and sports betting reporter Josh Appelbaum of VSiN share their opinions on all six games that will take place over the NFL’s Super Wild Card Weekend, including the Washington Football Team hosting Tampa Bay on Saturday and Pittsburgh hosting Cleveland on Sunday.
+For this edition of Best Bets, Thomas Gable, the director of race and sportsbook at the Borgata Hotel Casino & Spa in Atlantic City and sports betting reporter Josh Appelbaum of VSiN share their opinions for all six Super Wild Card Weekend games, some of which could be affected by the seemingly endless stream of positive COVID-19 tests in the NFL.

 You’ve got places to go, people to see and possibly some wagers to make, so let’s get to it.